Back in the day dating services may have been considered a last resort in the long, arduous hunt for love or even something of a shameful secret.

-Whatever your preferences, check out our selection of the best dating apps.
+So whatever your preferences, and whatever you’re looking for, check out our selection of the best dating apps.

-By answering questions and filling out your profile, the app’s algorithm will suggest people who share your interests in the hope you’ll build more genuine connections, which you can easily see from a ‘compatibility’ score next to other users.
-You can also link up your Instagram account if you think it gives potential dates a better idea of what you’re all about.
+By filling out your profile and answering questions, the app’s algorithm will suggest potential matches who share your interests in the hope you’ll build deeper connections, which you can easily see from a ‘compatibility’ score displayed next to other users.
+You can also link up your Instagram profile if you think it gives potential matches a better picture of what you’re all about.

 Nick said: “The OKCupid dates I went on were often the most interesting, with people I could genuinely chat to.”

-The app is free and, unless you use its ‘quickmatch’ Tinder-style feature, it’s all about browsing lots of profiles and breaking the ice with a message.
-But this focus on messages isn’t always good news.
+The app is free and, unless you use its ‘quickmatch’ Tinder-style option, it’s all about browsing through many profiles and breaking the ice with a message.
+But this focus on messages can lead to some clear downsides.

 Sarah said: “The fact you can easily message for free comes with the downside that you might get a fair few unwanted messages.”